-The Recommended Ecological Category (REC) for the unnamed ephemeral watercourse's and the quarry's riparian wetlands wetland features were determined taking into account the results of the IHI, wetland and riparian function, EIS and the WET-Health assessments.
+The Recommended Ecological Category (REC) for the Orange River, its floodplain wetland as well as the Katrivier and its tributaries.'s wetland features were determined taking into account the results of the IHI, wetland and riparian function, EIS and the WET-Health assessments.
 The REC deemed appropriate for the wetland and riparian features are presented in the table below.
 Summary of the REC categories assigned to the various features for all riparian and wetland features within the project site.